gretel/dynamo-autoscale/README.md

 #### Graphs

-Graphing is disabled for now due to concerns in terms of robustness.
-You can create graphs using JSON data, please see info on signal `SIGUSR1` and `SIGUSR2`.
+In contrast to the upstream version this fork has graphing disabled for now due to concerns in terms of robustness.
+You can create graphs using the JSON data.
+Please see info on `SIGUSR1` above.

 ## Contributing